gabrielsoltz/metahub/README.md

 ## SQLite

 **MetaHub** can save the findings and context in a SQLite database.
-This database can be used for further analysis, reporting, and integration with other tools, like Powerpipe.
-The database will be saved in the `outputs/` folder with the execution date.
+This database can be used for further analysis, reporting, and integration with other tools, like [Powerpipe](https://powerpipe.io/).
+The database will be saved in the `outputs/` folder with the execution date and extension `.db`.

 ### Use it with Powerpipe